-Once you find a leak, make sure that there is no mold and mildew growth.
+Once you spot a leak, make sure that there is no mold and mildew growth.
 Other potential signs of leaks include fissures, cracks, loose tiles around pipes, corroded pipes, and loose caulking around the tub, shower, and toilet areas.
 The hoses of washing machines and dishwashers must also be checked for cracks and leaks.
 Honestly, when was the last time you checked these?
 If you say only once during the last year, then you have to do it more frequently like at least once a month.

 Do Early Repairs To Prevent Leaks